MohamedAtef3155/Customer-Bank-Statement/README.md

 ![6Account Information Table](https://github.com/MohamedAtef3155/Customer-Bank-Statement/assets/126327548/939db311-af0b-4a67-b00c-dcafff26912f)

-# Step 4 - Union Both Tables (Transactions & Account )
+# Step 4 - Union (Transactions & Account )

 ![7Account and Transactions](https://github.com/MohamedAtef3155/Customer-Bank-Statement/assets/126327548/6fea6046-a980-452d-b07e-567feb25c9b1)

-# Step 5 -  Creating calculated field and cleaning Data for output extraction
+# Step 5 -  Creating Calculated Field and Cleaning Data for Output Extraction

-Since we have Income transaction as "+", outgoing transactions as "-" and we already have customers starting balance All I need is to create running sum column for each customer (partition)
+Since we have Income transaction as "+", outgoing transactions as "-" and we already have customers starting balance All I need is to create running sum column for each customer (partition):

 ![8Calculated Field balance after Transactions](https://github.com/MohamedAtef3155/Customer-Bank-Statement/assets/126327548/2a10759a-d339-448f-a7c1-69ca7d6af22d)

-final table looks like this (image filtered on account number 10011977):
+Final table looks like this (image filtered on account number 10011977):

 ![9Final Table](https://github.com/MohamedAtef3155/Customer-Bank-Statement/assets/126327548/83e81927-3835-44ee-98c2-afc7a886b8ce)

-Finnaly we can easily track our customer balance and transactions!
+Finally we can easily track our customer balance and transactions!